Presenting problem: Problem Drinking

 This unexpected surge of grief takes him by surprise and I explain that, to get the absolute best out of therapy, we really ought to resolve it, first.
 I reassure B that he won’t ever have to tell me what he is thinking and guide him through the process.

 Immediately afterwards, B says he feels lighter and brighter, as though a huge weight has been lifted.
 We spend the remaining time talking about his father and he smiles as he reminisces, without any hint of tears or hurried swallowing.

 Because there is currently little he can do to reduce the work stress he is under, without giving up his business entirely, in the next session I help him find a different response to the stressors.
 He chooses a more pragmatic attitude of ‘what will be, will be’ to help him through this rocky patch, which clears the way for us to tackle his problematic drinking.

 Fully committed to achieving his goals, B’s progress through the four-stage programme is remarkable.
 Each session he arrives looking fitter and healthier than the last, and always leaves with a spring in his step.
 Along the way, he joins a gym, takes up a new hobby with his wife, and gives up going to the pub straight after work every day.

 By the time we arrive at our last session, B reports he is sleeping better and no longer wakes in the morning feeling guilty, now that he isn’t getting into drunken arguments with his wife the night before.
 He is full of enthusiasm as he tells me about his plans to set up a coaching club for young people, in the sport at which he used to be a champion, in the hours he used to spend in the pub.

 Standing proudly as he thanks me, B walks out of my consulting room and doesn’t look back.

-If you need help for alcohol problems book your free consultation in complete confidence, today.
+If you need help for stress, grief and/or alcohol problems book your free consultation in complete confidence, today.